jhs/build-couchdb/README.md

     . ./env.sh

-That will set up the environment with the Bash script, then drop into your normal shell, with the path and other settings intact.
+That will set up the environment (PATH, etc.) *in the current shell only*.

 CouchDB and all its dependencies will be installed in `build/`.
 To uninstall, simply delete that directory.

 ## Usage